- General Property Terms

 If the new item is not on the department's next annual inventory listing, the department should inform the Inventory Section.
 If available, send a copy of the new item's purchase order to the Inventory Supervisor to verify trade-in.

-When University property wears out, breaks, or otherwise becomes unserviceable, the department will transfer the item(s) to Surplus via Property Transfer Form.
+When University property wears out, breaks, or otherwise becomes unserviceable, the department will transfer the item(s) to Surplus via Asset Workflow.
 This is the proper way to dispose of excess/unserviceable property.
 Never discard University property haphazardly, yet do not keep property when it is excess/unserviceable to the department's needs.
-Upon receipt of the Property Transfer Form with the appropriate signature, Surplus will arrange to pick up surplus property from the department or have the department arrange for its delivery.
+Upon receipt of the Asset workflow with the appropriate approvals, Surplus will in turn approve the transfer and arrange to pick up surplus property from the department or have the department arrange for its delivery.
 Keep the property in the best condition possible and leave the inventory tags affixed before transfer.
 Surplus personnel will remove inventory tags when appropriate.
 Surplus property will remain on the Surplus inventory listing until it is disposed of.

 Departments will not dispose of property acquired from U.S. Government sources at any time or for any reason, as there may be restrictions on disposal of these items.
 Refer to federal property information regarding transfers to Surplus.